Focus on Targeting MET Alterations in Advanced NSCLC: A Webinar for Asian Physicians

 Sydney, Australia

-Nick Pavlakis is a Senior Medical Oncologist at the Royal North Shore Hospital, North Shore Private Hospital, and Northern Cancer Institute (GenesisCare) in Sydney, Australia, and Professor of Medicine at the Northern Clinical School, University of Sydney.
+Nick Pavlakis, MBBS, MMEd (Clin Epi), PhD is a Senior Medical Oncologist at the Royal North Shore Hospital, North Shore Private Hospital, and Northern Cancer Institute (GenesisCare) in Sydney, Australia, and Professor of Medicine at the Northern Clinical School, University of Sydney.
 He is also Co-Chair of the Bill Walsh Translational Cancer Research Laboratory at the Royal North Shore Hospital.
 He has more than 20 years’ experience in the oncology field, including clinical and translational research.

 Professor Pavlakis is trained in anti-angiogenic drug development, and he has an interest in new drug development and evaluation of drug resistance in lung cancer, mesothelioma, and GI malignancies, particularly NETs (Neuroendocrine Tumors).
 He is the Board Chair of the Thoracic Oncology Group of Australia (TOGA).
 He is study co-chair of several national and international co-operative group studies, including the TOGA ASPiRATION trial evaluating upfront comprehensive genomic profiling in newly diagnosed non-small cell lung cancer (NSCLC).
-He is IASLC (International Association for the Study of Lung Cancer) CME (Continuing Medical Education) Committee Chair and is part of the faculty for the 2023 World Conference on Lung Cancer (WCLC).
+He is IASLC (International Association for the Study of Lung Cancer) CME (Continuing Medical Education) and Education Committee co-Chair and was on faculty for the 2023 World Conference on Lung Cancer (WCLC).

 Molly SC Li, MBBS, MRCP, FHKCP, FHKAM